PCAsia is seeking an active and motivated candidate to fill the position of Specialized Trainer of a high profile and dynamic organization.

 The specialized trainer is expected to:

-- Design the detailed course syllabus/curriculum/schedule on Introduction to Health Governance; adjusted for the ASEAN context
+- Design the detailed course syllabus/curriculum/schedule on Tax Policy and Emergency Tax Responses; adjusted for the ASEAN context

-- Deliver the training course on Introduction to Health Governance and administer the training for effective learning, adopting a varied, interactive and practical approach
+- Deliver the training course and administer the training for effective learning, adopting a varied, interactive and practical approach

-- Produce training materials including practical exercises and country-cases to meet the identified needs of the trainees,
+- Produce training materials including practical exercises and country-cases to meet the identified needs of the participants

-- Develop assessment tools and in-class evaluation (quiz, Pre- and Post-test) to monitor and assess the training progress
+- Develop detailed assessment tools and in-class evaluation (test, homework, quiz, assignment) to monitor and assess the training progress

 - Produce a final evaluation report after completing the course including identified challenges and lessons learnt, and provide recommendations for future improvement